fmtlib/fmt/README.rst

 The `Format String Syntax <https://fmt.dev/latest/syntax.html>`_ section in the documentation is based on the one from Python `string module documentation <https://docs.python.org/3/library/string.html#module-string>`_.
-For this reason the documentation is distributed under the Python Software Foundation license available in `doc/python-license.txt
+For this reason, the documentation is distributed under the Python Software Foundation license available in `doc/python-license.txt
 <https://raw.github.com/fmtlib/fmt/master/doc/python-license.txt>`_.
 It only applies if you distribute the documentation of {fmt}.